Souravban/souravban.github.io/projects/Hollywood Actor Classifier.md

 <b>Problem Statement</b> : In this challenge, we are building a Hollywood Actor Classifier with help of random pictures of the Hollywood Actors.

-<b>Source</b> : Downloaded from the internet with all the pictures of the Hollywood Actors.
+<b>Source</b> : All the pictures of the Hollywood Actors is downloaded from the internet.

 <b>Real-world/Business Objectives and Constraints</b> :
 1. The cost of a mis-classification can be high.